Gravity from Quantum Information

-Therefore, our theory is in concordance with Verlinde's proposal in a general sense.
-However, there are some differences between our theory and Verlinde's theory too.
+However, there are some differences between our theory and Verlinde's theory.
 First, in our theory we assumed neither the proportionality of entropy on the distance, nor the entropic force.
-The equipartition condition is not necessary too.
-Second, we suggested the horizon entropy is originated from quantum information erasing at a horizon rather than coarse graining of microscopic degree of freedom.
+The equipartition condition is not necessary either.
+Second, we suggested the horizon entropy is originated from quantum information erasing at a horizon rather than coarse graining of mysterious microscopic degree of freedom on the horizon.
 This explain why the derivation of classical gravity is involved with $\hbar$ and why gravity has something to do with entropy or information.
 The Newton's gravity could arise, of course, from the non-relativistic limit of the Einstein equation.
-Third, our theory does not demand the generalized holographic principle for equipotential surface.
-Ordinary quantum field theory is enough to calculate the entanglement entropy of the horizons.
-In principle, with reasonable assumptions, one may even explicitly calculate some relevant physical quantities such as dark energy.
-Note that we did not assume that the spacetime is emergent but assume the existence of spacetime and its geometry a priori.
+Third, our theory does not demand the generalized holographic principle for equipotential surfaces.
+Ordinary quantum field theory in curved spacetime is enough to calculate the entanglement entropy of the horizons.
+In principle, with reasonable assumptions, one may explicitly calculate some relevant physical quantities such as dark energy.
+Note that we did not assume that the spacetime is emergent but assume the existence of spacetime a priori.
 Since our theory links quantum mechanics to classical gravity, it might provide us a new way to quantum gravity.